 According to research, addiction decreases the brain’s ability to feel empathy.
 This means that as your loved one progresses through the stages of addiction, they stop empathizing with others.
 Instead, many addicts become manipulative and realize that these behaviors are what get them what they want: a free place to live, more cash to score drugs, somewhere to get high, etc.

-The stronger the addiction becomes, the more control it has of the person.
+The stronger the addiction becomes, the more control it has over the person.
 Your loved one is going to do what they need to do to continue their habit, and so they are more likely to leach onto people who are empathetic.
 This, in short, is the empathy trap.

 Climbing Out of the Trap